kemsky/creality-k1-max-xy-rails-mod/README.md

 ## Input Shapers

-Input Shaper graphs for reinforced X axis (20x5mm aluminium + 20x5mm carbon).
+Input shaper graphs for reinforced X axis (20x5mm aluminium + 20x5mm carbon).

-**Results for Y axis will be worse (two peaks) when X axis is not reinforced or aluminum pipe 20x10x2 is used.**
+**(!)
+Results for Y axis will be worse (two peaks) when X axis is not reinforced or aluminum pipe 20x10x2 is used.**

 ### X axis
 ![X axis](/images/resonances_x.png)